JiriCagis/UnitTestingTutorial/README.md

 <h1>Unit testing tutorial</h1>
 <div>
-   Goal this project is show usage unit testing on base data structure Stack, generator primes numbers by Sieve algorithm and mapping object from/to database.
+Goal this project is show usage unit tests on a base data structure Stack, a generator primes numbers by Sieve algorithm and a mapping object from/to database.
 Unit tests are decide for verify part of source code.
-In our case are it methods class.
-Unit tests are worth tool programmers when you find errors or change existing code.
+In our case we use unit tests for verify methods in classes.
+Unit tests are a worth tool programmers when they found errors or changed existing code.
 Right wrote unit tests save more time in later period, after program contains thousands lines.
 Next advance of unit testing is automatic run it.
 All tests in this tutorial are wrote in programming language Java with tool JUnit 4.0.
 </div>
 <h3>Stack</h3>
 <div>
-   Dynamic data structure for save data.
-Structure has rule that last inserted item is take away as first.
+   Stack is used as a dynamic data structure for save data.
+Structure has a rule that item inserted last is take away as first.
 Main functions are
-   <b>push()</b> put item on top, <b>pop()</b> get item from top and remove it, <b>top()</b> get item on top without
+   <b>push()</b> put the item on top, <b>pop()</b> get the item from top and remove it, <b>top()</b> get the item on top without
    remove it and <b>isEmpty()</b> verify whether stack contain any items.
 </div>
 <br>